braeden/waterfall/README.md

 # Waterfall

-## This is a tiny experiment: converting an image into audio to be rendered on an spectrogram waterfall
+## Tiny experiment: converting an image into audio to be rendered on an spectrogram waterfall
 -------

 # Examples